 With the rise of the war, obviously came many gents adopting military haircuts, as they were easily maintained & groomed in the army!
 For this the back and sides would be cut very short and a little bit of length left on top.

 How to switch it up in 2017 (if you want to - nothing wrong with classic) - The general elements of the cut stay the same, not much to play with here!
 If you really want to switch it up then go for similar on the back and sides but have the fringe cut into a crop style.

 How to style - Keep it pretty natural on top.
-If you want to use product to give some hold then use a product with a low shine, and matte finish, like The London Grooming Co Clay.
+If you want to use product to give some hold then use a product with a low shine, and matte finish.

 Perhaps better known as more of a 50-60's haircut, but the pompadour started its rise in the 1940's, with a little less volume than in its later years as it was just coming about, but that may be appreciated by some gents who don't want too much volume to the hair!